VIEW or PURCHASE

 (vol 34, July 2014)

-KT press is the publisher of n.paradoxa, the Feminist Art Observatory and a series of ebooks on contemporary women artists.
+KT press is the publisher of n.paradoxa, the Feminist Art Observatory and a series of ebooks on contemporary women artists and 2 MOOCs.

 KT press operates as a not-for-profit publishing company whose aim is to promote understanding of women artists and their work.
 The founder of KT press, Feminist-Art-Observatory and editor of n.paradoxa is Katy Deepwell.